nichoth/ssc/README.md

 ---------------------------------------------------------------------

-## examples using the node/browser API
+## examples using the old node/browser API

 ### sign
 Sign a string with a given private key